 I had a great example the other day in the office.
 A woman shared with her partner about an issue she had.
 It was not about him, just an issue, but she expressed a good deal of energy around it.
 He listened well and mirrored back what he heard her say.
 When it came time for him to respond, knowing how competent she is, he said something like: “Oh don’t worry, you can handle that, it is nothing”.
 Immediately her whole demeanor shifted.
 I saw it and so asked: “What just happened?”
 And she said: “I felt dismissed!”

 Because I know how the past does affect the present, I asked her: “Did you ever feel dismissed as a child?”
 “All the time,“ she said.
 “I wasn’t listened to.
 What I had to say wasn’t important, etc.” Because this same scenario had happened before, her unconscious reactive response had been to shut down.
-Her husband, not knowing what had just transpired would get frustrated, and they might not talk for a couple of days.
+Her husband would get frustrated because he didn’t know what happened and this would cause them to possibly not talk for a couple of days.
 If this is making sense type in yes in the comment section.

 As we unpacked what had happened, it was very clear, that it had not been her husband’s intention to dismiss her.
 He was actually trying to support her, because he knew, in fact, she could handle anything that came her way.
 But her old brain picked up on his words, or his tone, or his look, or on something and shut down.
 Remember, your lower brain is always on the lookout for danger; it is just trying to keep you alive, but because it has no contact with the outside world, it doesn’t differentiate between your partner and a real threat – if it senses danger it defends.